 A disclosure is unprompted if it is made at a time when the person making it has no reason to believe that HMRC have discovered or are about to discover the inaccuracy, under-assessment, failure to notify, deliberate withholding of information or wrongdoing.
 Otherwise it is prompted.

 Disclosures made during a compliance check will usually, but not always, be prompted.
 A disclosure could be considered unprompted if the inaccuracy, under-assessment, failure or wrongdoing disclosed was outside the scope of the compliance check and would not have been found in the normal course of the check.

-If the person claims their disclosure was unprompted because they made earlier contact with HMRC about it you will need to ask them for evidence of this contact.
-Checking the person’s evidence may mean asking for a Contact Centre recording of a telephone call, so you should obtain accurate information about the date, destination and time of call.
+If the customer claims their disclosure was unprompted because they made earlier contact with HMRC about it you will need to ask them for evidence of this contact.
+Checking their evidence may mean asking for a Contact Centre recording of a telephone call, so you should obtain accurate information about the date, destination and time of call.

-For guidance on, and examples of, how to determine whether a disclosure was unprompted or prompted see
+For guidance and examples of how to determine whether a disclosure was unprompted or prompted see